BibleNLP/ebible/README.md

 Each Bible is presented in a verse-per-line format.
 The sequence of the verses in each Bible is aligned to a canonical list of Biblical books, chapters, and verses.
 This canonical verse list is based on the Original versification, and the verse reference list can be found in the file _vref.txt_.
 The verse reference and verse text for a Bible can be correlated by iterating in parallel through the lines of the _vref.txt_ file and the lines of a Bible.

+USFM files are download from [eBible](https://ebible.org/), one zip file per Bible.
+We use bulk_extract_corpora.py from [SIL's NLP repo](https://github.com/sillsdev/silnlp/tree/master/silnlp/common/) to extract the verse text into the one verse per line format.

 ### File Naming Convention

 The extracted verse text from each Paratext resource is stored in a separate file.
 The file naming convention follows the format: